abhixdev/tailwind-base-project/README.md

 Install node packages using `npm install`

 Change index.html file contents and run using vite.
-Run `npm start run` in terminal to run the server.
+Run `npm run start` in terminal to run the server.
 Project will run in `http://localhost:5173`

 Thank you.